Xetibo/ReSet-Doc/sections/literature.typ

 #subsubsection("IPC")
 Inter Process Communication can be seen as a soft version of a plugin system.
-While it doesn't allow users to expand the functionality of the program itself, it does allow users to wrap the program by using the provided IPC and expanding it with new functions.
+While it does not allow users to expand the functionality of the program itself, it does allow users to wrap the program by using the provided IPC and expanding it with new functions.